MicrosoftDocs/Managed-Desktop/managed-desktop/get-started/autopilot-co-management.md

 ---
 title: Autopilot into co-management
-description:  This article explains how combine the benefits of Microsoft Intune for workload management but continue to have client applications managed by Configuration Manager
+description:  This article explains how to combine the benefits of Microsoft Intune for workload management but continue to have client applications managed by Configuration Manager
 keywords: Microsoft Managed Desktop, Microsoft 365, service, documentation ms.service: m365-md
 author: tiaraquan